-Personal mobile phones and recording devices (tablets, cameras, laptops etc) are never used by staff at Middlewich Primary School.
+Personal mobile phones and recording devices (tablets, cameras, laptops etc) are never used by staff at the school/setting.

 If staff have personal phones or devices these are stored securely in the classroom cupboard and will be switched off or on silent whilst during the teaching day.